Table of Contents

 [load-features]

-# ';'-separated list of what the image codec can actually read.
+# ';'-separated list of features the codec supports for reading.

-# Can be empty if the image codec cannot load images.
+# Can be empty if the codec cannot load images.

 #